osuosl/streamwebs/docs/source/outline.rst

 Resources
 ---------

-Resources will contain all of StreamWebs data sheets along with external/internal links to supplementary information.
+Resources will contain all of StreamWebs' data sheets along with external/internal links to supplementary information.

 Sites
 -----

 If the user has been authenticated, alongside viewing site data, they are allowed to ``create`` (a site) and ``record``.
 Otherwise, they will only be able to view current site data.

 .. note::

     Currently, the ``create`` option will only ask for the new site's location and type.
 Before they can start to ``record``, the user will need to select the site as well as a data sheet template.

 After selecting a specific site, the page will display its site name, an image of its location, and a list of different data models (e.g. Water Quality,